D3r3k23/LastFmGet/README.md

 **NOTE: This package is still in early development and is not fully tested.
 I made this just to use in a few of my own projects, so the interface may change according to my needs.
 If anyone wants to use the package, please let me know in the Discussions page.**

 **TO-DO:**
-* Verift the period parameter
+* Verify the period parameter
 * Increase test coverage (include exception tests)
 * Verify error checking and exception throwing in __get_response